Forgotten Christmas Recipes That Will Wow Your Guests

 Not only is it a delicious centerpiece, but turning the whole thing into an event will get everyone into a festive mood.

 Set this up for an unforgettable family tradition, where everyone gets to chip in and snag a pastry puff!
-Get a Croquembouche recipe.
+Try this Croquembouche recipe.

 Baked Alaska